-- a.
-Advise the victim that there is no guarantee the suspect will remain in custody. - b.
-Provide the victim's contact information to the jail staff to enable notification of the victim upon the suspect's release from jail. - c.
-Advise the victim whether any type of court order will be in effect when the suspect is released from jail.
+- (a) Advise the victim that there is no guarantee the suspect will remain in custody. - (b) Provide the victim the web address to VINE (Victim Information Notification Everyday): www.vinelink.com.
+This information is contained in the department's domestic violence information handout. - (c) Advise the victim whether any type of court order may be in effect when the suspect is released from jail.

-320.4.3 IF NO ARREST IS MADE
+310.4.3 IF NO ARREST IS MADE